oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

          pod_count > 0   : Wait until exactly 'pod_count' WebLogic Server pods for
                            a domain all (a) are ready, (b) have the same 'domainRestartVersion' label value as the
-                           current domain resource's 'spec.restartVersion, and
+                           current Domain's 'spec.restartVersion, and
-                           (c) have the same image as the current domain resource's image.
+                           (c) have the same image as the current Domain's image.

          pod_count = 0   : Wait until there are no running WebLogic Server pods
                            for a domain.
 The default.